joris-gallot/typestep/README.md

 #### Init config file

-> [!NOTE]
-> The init command creates your Typestep config file by analyzing the tsc output, for each file that has TypeScript errors, it will automatically generate a configuration that ignores the specific error codes found in that file.
+The init command creates your Typestep config file by analyzing the tsc output, for each file that has TypeScript errors, it will automatically generate a configuration that ignores the specific error codes found in that file.
 This allows for a granular approach to TypeScript migration, where you can selectively ignore certain types of errors while addressing others.

 ```bash
 typestep init tsc-output.log